Top Legislative Successes

 Approved by Voters November 8, 2016

 This constitutional amendment, strongly supported by NJBIA, ensures all revenues raised by the gas tax are kept in a metaphorical “lock box” and only spent on transportation projects.
-Without this constitutional amendment, gas tax revenues could be siphoned off by a Governor or Legislature during the annual state budget process and spent on other state programs.
+Without this constitutional amendment, gas tax revenues could be siphoned off by a future Governor or Legislature during the annual state budget process and spent on other state programs.
 NJBIA actively supported this constitutional amendment, which ensures gas tax revenues are spent on the transportation projects for which they were intended.

-A bill backed by Gov. Christie proposed to raid the capital reserves of Horizon Blue Cross and Blue Shield was strongly opposed by NJBIA, as it was inappropriate to divert funds from policy holders from for other state programs.
+A bill backed by Gov. Christie proposed to raid the capital reserves of Horizon Blue Cross and Blue Shield was strongly opposed by NJBIA, as it was inappropriate to divert funds from policyholders for other state programs.
 NJBIA voiced that those funds should be kept in reserve to pay future healthcare bills.
-As part of the negotiations that yielded a final budget last July, this legislation established that HBCBS’s excess reserves would be used to hold the line on future premium increases.
+As part of the negotiations that yielded a final budget last July, this new legislation established that HBCBS’s excess reserves would be used to hold the line on future premium increases.

 Paid Family Leave